Misophonia

 Misophonia (or selective sound sensitivity syndrome) is a disorder of decreased tolerance to specific sounds or their associated stimuli, or cues.
 These cues, known as "triggers", are experienced as unpleasant or distressing and tend to evoke strong negative emotional, physiological, and behavioral responses not seen in most other people.
 Misophonia and the behaviors that people with misophonia often use to cope with it (such as avoidance of "triggering" situations or using hearing protection) can adversely affect the ability to achieve life goals, communicate effectively, and enjoy social situations.
-At present, misophonia is not listed as a diagnosable condition in the DSM-5-TR, ICD-11, or any similar manual, making it difficult for most people with the condition to receive official clinical diagnoses of misophonia or billable medical services.
+At present, misophonia is not listed as a diagnosable condition in the DSM-5-TR, ICD-11, or any similar manual, making it difficult for most people with the condition to receive official clinical diagnoses of misophonia or medical services.
 In 2022, an international panel of misophonia experts published a consensus definition of misophonia, (Note: The consensus definition was published in a 2022 paper titled "Consensus Definition of Misophonia: A Delphi Study".
 The paper's Results section contains a chapter headed "Consensus Definition of Misophonia," whose opening subsection, "General Description," gives the authors' formal definitional statement.
 The text states:

 "Misophonia is a disorder of decreased tolerance to specific sounds or stimuli associated with such sounds.
 These stimuli, known as "triggers," are experienced as unpleasant or distressing and tend to evoke strong negative emotional, physiological, and behavioral responses that are not seen in most other people.
 Misophonic responses do not seem to be elicited by the loudness of auditory stimuli, but rather by the specific pattern or meaning to an individual.
 Trigger stimuli are often repetitive and primarily, but not exclusively, include stimuli generated by another individual, especially those produced by the human body.
 Once a trigger stimulus is detected, individuals with misophonia may have difficulty distracting themselves from the stimulus and may experience suffering, distress, and/or impairment in social, occupational, or academic functioning.
 The expression of misophonic symptoms varies, as does the severity, which ranges from mild to severe impairments.
 Some individuals with misophonia are aware that their reactions to misophonic trigger stimuli are disproportionate to the circumstances.
 Misophonia symptoms are typically first observed in childhood or early adolescence.") and since then, clinicians and researchers studying the condition have widely adopted that definition.